McKinsey Case Interview 2026: Format, Solve, and Examples

 Stage 2: Solve Assessment

 The McKinsey Solve (formerly the Problem Solving Test) is a digital, game-based assessment taken before interviews.
-According to McKinsey's Solve page, it is given to around 300,000 early-career consultant candidates per year and uses advanced AI methods to ensure variation across scenarios.
+According to McKinsey's Solve page, it is given to around 300,000 early-career consultant candidates per year (including those applying for the Business Analyst role or McKinsey's Sophomore Summer Business Analyst (SSBA) program) and uses advanced AI methods to ensure variation across scenarios.
 It has two modules:

 - Redrock Study: A research simulation where you analyze wildlife population data, perform calculations, and build a research report.